 Oh I have done something more than what an arrow could do.
 After a purchase at the Town Armorer or the Town Weapons Master there is an explicit message stating that the item is not equipped and that they have to do so via their Character Sheet.
 I also link to the Player Manual's explanation on how to Equip items.

-We break from Text RPGs: Reading vs Comprehension to share learning from days of old:
+We rest Text RPGs: Reading vs Comprehension to share wise words from way back when:

-Today is: 30th March (GMT), in history on the 30th of March, 1919 AD the following birth happened:
+Today is: 7th July (GMT), in history on the 7th of July, 1885 AD the following death happened: